Boiling Hole in Lake Catherine

 If you see this after your page is loaded completely, leafletJS files are missing.

 West Caicos is an uninhabited island with a large lake – Lake Catherine – located in its central part.
-Lake is protected natural area, with many wading birds, flamingos and ducks living in it.
+Lake is a protected natural area, with many wading birds, flamingos, and ducks living in it.

-These small tropical islands are overseas territory of the United Kingdom.
+These small tropical islands are overseas territories of the United Kingdom.

-Islands are not very rich with landmarks.
+Islands are not very rich in landmarks.
 Most interesting are the caves, including underwater caves.